inchworks/picinch/docs/installation-setup.md

 # Installation and setup
 ## Before installation
-- Set up a host system with Docker and Docker-Compose installed.
+- Set up a host system with Docker and Docker Compose installed.
 For example, using a DigitalOcean [Docker Droplet][1].
 - Acquire a domain name, or add a sub-domain to a domain you already own.
 Set the `A` record for the domain or subdomain to the IP address of your server.
 This should be done BEFORE starting the PicInch service.

 ## Installation steps